callstack/react-native-material-palette/docs/API.md

 > ```

 ### Description
-`MaterialPaletteprovider` is a component, which handles palette creation and provides the access to the palette instance to _connected_ components (via `withMaterialPalette`) using context.
-Ideally `MaterialPaletteprovider` should be placed at the top of components tree, so that all nested components can _conect_ to it.
+`MaterialPaletteProvider` is a component, which handles palette creation and provides the access to the palette instance for _connected_ components (via `withMaterialPalette`) using context.
+Ideally, `MaterialPaletteProvider` should be placed at the top of components tree, so that all nested components can _connect_ to it.

 The concept is very similar to `Provider` component from `react-redux`.

 ### Props